NiklasGollenstede/tst-search/README.md

  * any options set are managed individually (so pre-release versions can't mess with your settings)
  * they never update to release versions, but
     * they update themselves to the latest development version (once a day, or when clicking `about:addons` > ⚙ > "Check for Updates")
+        * privacy notice this sends an anonymous version request to a private server (which doesn't currently log it)
     * every release version has a corresponding development version (the one with the same prefix and highest build number)